-Most people in Nova Scotia have none of the three essential estate documents.
+Most people in Nova Scotia have none of the essential estate documents.
 Most also know, somewhere in the back of their minds, that they probably should.
-This article explains what the three documents are, what each one does, and why all three are needed — not just one.
+This article explains what the three core documents are, what each one does, and why all three are needed — not just one.
+For clients with minor children, there is also an optional fourth document: the Appointment of Guardian.

 1. Legal Will

 A Will governs what happens to your property after your death.
 Without one, Nova Scotia's Intestate Succession Act decides — and the result may be very different from your wishes.
 A common-law partner inherits nothing.
 Your estate cannot make specific gifts to friends, charities, or particular family members.
-You cannot name a guardian for your minor children.
+If you have minor children, you will likely have no Appointment of Guardian in place for them — see below.
 The court appoints an administrator rather than the person you would choose.

 A Will addresses all of this.
 It costs $395 through this service and takes one hour.